pluralsight/guides/draft/other/introduction-to-augmented-reality-with-arkit/article.md

 Prerequisites
 To implement the ARKit demos in the tutorial, you’ll need a Mac with Xcode 9.
 Also, ARKit requires the A9 or newer processors to perform all the complex computations in real-time.
 Thus, you’ll need an iPhone SE, iPhone 6s, iPhone 6s Plus, 5th generation iPad or a newer device* running iOS 11.
 Note that ARKit apps won’t run in the Simulator.
 Let’s get started
 Apple made it easy for us to create beautiful, realistic augmented reality apps and games.
-Xcode 9 comes with an dedicated template that makes it easy for us to create our very first ARKit app.
+Xcode 9 comes with a dedicated template that makes it easy for us to create our very first ARKit app.
 Open up Xcode and choose File -> New -> Project.
 Choose the Augmented Reality App template:
-Hit Next, then pick a name for your project (e.g. “FirstARKitApp”).
+Hit Next, then pick a name for your project (e.g., “FirstARKitApp”).
 You can leave the defaults for the other settings (Language: Swift, Content Technology: SceneKit).
 Click Next then create the project in a folder of your choice.
 Congrats!
 You just created your very first augmented reality app.
 Yes, you read that right!
 No coding required.
 And here’s what you’ll see after running the app on a real device.
- Now, let’s take a closer look at the project generated project.
+ Now, let’s take a closer look at the generated project.
 The Main.storyboard contains a single view controller which has a main view of type ARSCNView.
 ARSCNView is a special view used for displaying scenes that blend the device’s camera view with virtual 3D content.
 The view is connected to the sceneView outlet in the ViewController.swift file:  @IBOutlet var sceneView: ARSCNView!
 Next, let’s inspect the ViewController’s viewDidLoad() method: override func viewDidLoad() {         super.viewDidLoad()          // Set the view's delegate         sceneView.delegate = self
         // Show statistics such as fps and timing information         sceneView.showsStatistics = true          // Create a new scene         let scene = SCNScene(named: "art.scnassets/ship.scn")!
         // Set the scene to the view         sceneView.scene = scene     }